Table of Contents[Hide][Show]

 - Get all all of your ingredients and weigh them out to correct amounts.
 It is important to do this before you begin as soap making is a time sensitive process and there isn’t time to stop and measure in between.

-- Combine liquid oils: olive oil and jojoba oil and set aside in a small jar or bowl.
+- Combine liquid oils: olive oil and sunflower oil and set aside in a small jar or bowl.

 - Melt coconut oil and shea butter in a small pan on the stove until just melted and set aside.